Further Biblical Support for the "Angel View" of Genesis 6:4

 In our past several articles, we've advocated for what may be called the "angel view" of Genesis 6:4.
 This refers to the interpretation that the "sons of God" mentioned in that verse refer to fallen angels, whom the passage then states had sexual relations with human women, producing a hybrid offspring of giants the Bible calls "Nephilim."
 While it may be difficult for some to accept, this is the clear, plain meaning of the text – as we've shown so far in this article series.

-From looking at these instances, we can see that rape, fornication, and incest are three prominent contexts in which “folly” is used in the King James Old Testament – three examples of illicit sexual activity.
-With this in mind, we can then look back to our original passage (Job 4:18 – “his angels he charged with folly”) and recognize that when you let Scripture interpret Scripture, the Bible itself confirms that a group of angels committed illicit sexual activity, providing a strong confirmation of our understanding of Genesis 6.
+From looking at these instances, we can see that rape, fornication, and incest are three prominent contexts in which “folly” is used in the KJV Old Testament – three examples of illicit sexual activity.
+With this in mind, we can then look back to our original passage (Job 4:18 – “his angels he charged with folly”) and recognize that when you let scripture interpret scripture, the Bible itself confirms that a group of angels committed illicit sexual activity, providing a strong confirmation of our understanding of Genesis 6.

 This passage describes a certain group of angels that “kept not their first estate, but left their own habitation.”
 This same group of sinful angels is now described as being imprisoned in “everlasting chains under darkness” until their final judgment.
 Interestingly, Jude assumes that the readers are already familiar with who these angels are.
 In other words, he’s clearly alluding to the storyline of the fallen angels first mentioned in Genesis 6, which everyone during his day was familiar with.
 This is made even plainer in the next verse, which identifies the sinful activity these angels were committing – which resulted in their imprisonment.
 It says they were committing fornication (or illicit sexual activity) and going after “strange flesh” – much like what was happening at Sodom and Gomorrah.